GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![High Poly Blender](high-poly-blender.webp)

 You then will need a low poly version of the model.
-How create a low poly model is outside the scope of this tutorial, but it *must* be UV-unwrapped before proceeding and none of the polygons should be overlapping on the UV map.
+How to create a low poly model is outside the scope of this tutorial, but it *must* be UV-unwrapped before proceeding and none of the polygons should be overlapping on the UV map.

 ![Low Poly Blender](low-poly-blender.webp)